Zakmapping/F4X-Hub/README.md

 3- The exploit works on all executors, but currently we advise you not to use executors due to Roblox's new protection system.

 # How F4X Hub made with?!:
-F4X Hub was created using the Orion library and some scripts that I created myself.
+F4X Hub It was first created using Orion library but due to bugs and problems it had, we changed and now we use Rayfield.

 # About F4X Hub:
 - F4X Hub is an (client-side)